SustainableCommunityDevelopmentHub/Node.js-Starter-Template/README.md

 Below is a quick walkthrough in how to get set up quickly and moving with the above.
 It's meant strictly for beginners to Node so any non-novices please stop reading... now!
 Express is used as the server side framework giving us easy ways to provide typical server functionality.
 Socket.IO allows us to use WebSockets as our data transfer method which gives us real-time capabilities and a nice substitute for AJAX.
 MongoDB will be our data store and MongoJS our simplified API making interacting with MongoDB from script easy.
 To show these modules in action i've made a basic chat application as it's a nice way of showing how the components can be used together and leaves a basic framework that is easily edited to perform all the typical functionality of a website.

-I'm assuming you have a server with Node installed and can connect to it via a command line interface.
+I built this using a remote server, care of RackSpace, with Debian installed as the OS.
+I'm assuming you have something similar (with Node installed) and can connect to the server via a terminal / command line interface.
 First thing i'd recommend doing is to get up to date with the latest stable version of Node.
 This is really easy - make sure you're in your root directory and type the following into the command line:

 `````
 sudo npm cache clean -f